wafaffles/Miniamp/README.md

 ## What is it?

 Miniamp is a portable, battery powered DAC and headphone amp designed for phones, portable devices, or for desk deployments.
 The Miniamp features a Hifi DAC chip capable of producing 24bit 44.1kHz outputs at 2.1Vrms, with adequite power for majority of headphones.
 It utilizes a Silicon Labs CP2615-A02-GM USB to I2S chip, a Cirrus Logic WM8524CGEDT DAC, and an Analog Devices MAX97220AETE+T headphone amplifier.
 It also has a battery charging and protection circuit to handle charing, protection, and output regulation to the ICs using 2 18650 batteries in a 1s2p configuration.
 This setup removes power draw from the data streaming device and offloads it to the batteries, with a passthrough power circuit to power all devices externally with a long battery life.

+I created this to have an easy device to bring around with me at school so I can use my wired headphones and control them without the need to open my phone for controls or worry about my phone dying which was really nice.
+It should work well and do exactly that since I love the apple dongle, but its just super small, feels like its gonna break, and just kinda basic without any controls.

 ## Resources